kibergrad/ccs2-port-detection/README.md

 - Run YOLOv5 detection model in the simulation.
 - A ROS node publishing orientation of the plug.
 - Test various approaches to check their robustness in various real world situations.

+## Geometric Approach
+This folder contains the files required for the geometric approach used for orientation estimation of Charging port.

+## Graphs
+This folder contains all the computer vision graphs acquired during solving the problem statement.